asibic/glassalpha/site/docs/architecture.md

 - **Documentation** - Architecture decisions documented for future maintainers
 - **Performance monitoring** - Metrics collection for optimization guidance

-This architecture balances immediate needs (professional tabular ML auditing) with future extensibility, ensuring GlassAlpha can evolve while maintaining stability and trust for regulated industry use.
+This architecture balances immediate needs (professional tabular ML auditing) with potential future extensibility, ensuring GlassAlpha can evolve while maintaining stability and trust for regulated industry use.

 ---